dalibor/dalibornasevic.com/_posts/2016-11-20-playing-planning-poker-with-fire-poker.md

 ### Deploying to Heroku

-It's been a while since I last deployed something to Heroku, but not much has changed in meanwhile which is a good thing.
+It's been a while since I last deployed something to Heroku, but not much has changed in the meantime which is a good thing.
 Create a free account, push a branch and the app is live.

 In order to make Firepoker deployable to Heroku, we will use Sinatra to help us serve the static files.